JoseBlanca/franklin/doc/source/ngs_workshop/read_cleaning.rst

 general_stats
   Some general statistics like, total length, length and quality range and variance.

 These statistics are generated for every read file found in the raw and cleaned directories.
-Also the same statistics are calculated for all reads together.

 For each chart ngs_backbone creates two files, one with the figure and another with the data used to build the chart.